hymkor/gmnlisp/_README.md

 - (defmacro NAME (PARAMS...)
 EXP1...)
 - (macroexpand ..)

-- not support backquotation and &amp;body
+Backquotations and &amp;body are not supported.

 #### Mapping